 Represents the collection of conditional formats for a single range.

-The FormatConditions collection can contain multiple conditional formats.
+The FormatConditions collection can contain up to three conditional formats.
 Each format is represented by a FormatCondition object.

 For more information about conditional formats, see the FormatCondition object.